sgill08/sgill08.github.io/_pages/about.md

 ## Projects

 Helps visualize team stats from the 2023-24 Premier League season.
+(More description in the link)

 https://github.com/sgill08/Premier-League-Stats

 Helps make a wreslting bracket automaticly.
+(More description in the link)

 https://github.com/sgill08/Wresting-Bracket-Maker

-The war card game
+The war card game (More description in the link)

 https://github.com/sgill08/war-card-game

-The front-end development of the game "Welcome To"
+The front-end development of the game "Welcome To" (More description in the link)

 https://github.com/sgill08/WelcomeTo-game